RMI/steel-guidance/README.md

 RMI's Steel Emissions Reporting Guidance consists of accounting guidance, in the form of PDF file, as well as a Pathfinder Network Data Model Extension The accounting guidance was launched in September of 2022--you can read the blog post [here](https://rmi.org/knowing-the-emissions-of-your-steel-supply-chain/) and press release [here](https://rmi.org/press-release/rmi-releases-guidance-to-cut-steel-industrys-climate-threat/).

 ## Product Level Accounting Guidance
-The accounting guidance can be found [here:](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf)
+RMI's Steel GHG Emissions Reporting Guidance can be found [here:](https://rmi.org/wp-content/uploads/2022/09/steel_emissions_reporting_guidance.pdf)

 This guidance was authored by [RMI](https://rmi.org/) in collaboration with the [World Business Council for Sustainable Development (WBCSD)](https://www.wbcsd.org/) and its [Automotive Partnership for Carbon Transparency (A-PACT)](https://www.wbcsd.org/Pathways/Transport-Mobility/News/Leading-manufacturers-support-move-towards-better-emissions-measurement-for-the-automotive-industry) initiative.

-### Emissions Reporting Requirements
+### Key Principles
 There are four key requirements for reporting steel sector emissions using this Steel Emissions Reporting Guidance:

-#### 1. Product level
+#### 1. Use of primary data
-Emissions must be reported at the product level for an individual site.
+As much as possible, emissions calculations should be based on first-hand information from actors in the supply chain.

-#### 2. Fixed boundary
+#### 2. Create a boundary for comparison
-All emissions from a set of processes must be reported irrespective of whether the company has ownership or control of these processes.
+Companies should report emissions against a fixed boundary (i.e., a consistent set of processes) to enable comparability between disclosures.

-#### 3. Supply chain transparency
+#### 3. Measurement made for markets
-Additional context about the scrap-based inputs, total carbon emissions intensity position relative to the 1.5C trajectory and abatement technology (refer to section 2.4 of the [accounting guidance](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf)) to assist in understanding the overall emissions footprint.

-#### 4. Data source
-Emissions disclosures must include the fraction of the emissions footprint that is based on primary data (refer to section 3.5)20 and separately report any emissions credits.
+Ensure calculation and reporting decisions provide the transparency necessary to enable the development of a market for low-embodied-emissions products.

 ### Fixed System Boundary
 The fixed system boundary defines all the process steps from which emissions need to be reported irrespective of the steel companies’ ownership structure.
 This approach solves two key issues: